Course page PDF

 Learning goals (recap)

-Next: unsupervised learning
+Next: unsupervised & representation learning